 |The battle ensign and pennant are hoisted above the Tirpitz at its commissioning, 25 February 1941.|

-The situation for the British grows worse throughout the day, as the commandos lose radio communications and are punished by the air strikes.
+The situation for the British grows worse throughout the day, as the commandos lose radio communications and are punished by the airstrikes.
 Italian torpedo boats arrive after dark and attack the Royal Navy ships, but neither side manages any hits.
-With the Admiralty uncertain about the situation on the island, a secondary landing from Cyprus is cancelled and diverted to Alexandria.
+With the Admiralty uncertain about the situation on the island, a secondary landing from Cyprus is canceled and diverted to Alexandria.

 The German success at mining the Suez Canal claims another victim.
-Royal Navy 268 ton Narval whaler HMS Sarna hits a mine while engaged in minesweeping operations and forces skipper C. Sarel RNR to beach it.
+Royal Navy 268 ton Narval whaler HMS Sarna hits a mine while engaged in minesweeping operations and forces skipper C. Sarel RNR to run it ashore to keep from sinking.
 This at least keeps the channel from having to be closed.
-There is one death and one man wounded.
+There are one death and one man wounded.

 The Free French attack on the Italian fort of El Tag at Kufra Oasis continues.
 The French are shelling the fortress with a 75mm field piece and several mortars.
 The Italians in the fort, though numerous, do not respond with any effectiveness - though they have four 20mm cannon, 53 machine guns and over two dozen trucks in parked in the fort.

 There is an air raid on Malta at 09:30 by the Luftwaffe.
 The Germans lose two Dornier Do 215s (similar to the Do 17, only for export), while the British lose a Hawker Hurricane offshore to "engine trouble," according to RAF sources.
 Oblt.
 Müncheberg of 7./JG 26 takes credit for the downed plane.

 The RAF raids Tripoli.

 |Italian cruiser Armando Diaz, sunk off Tunisia today by HMS Upright.|